Manage every aspect of your school's critical data.

 Using one central database for this information will ensure accuracy across faculties, prevent double handling of data, miscommunication, data consistency errors and a whole lot of effort.

 With a dedicated Extra Curricular Management System, you can easily schedule activities, hold student participation and enrolment data, access relevant student information and set up permissions for who can access what.
-Plus, you can ditch the mountain of excel spreadsheets!
+Plus, you can ditch the mountain of Excel spreadsheets!